 Unless your condition is life threatening, please don’t just turn up or walk in the emergency department (A&E).
-Please think pharmacist, GP and NHS 111 online first and keep A&E for those who need it most.

 If you do turn up, and you don’t need to be there – you may be redirected to a more appropriate service for your needs.

-This makes Newcastle’s Emergency Department (A&E) one of the largest in the north of England.
+These combined services make our emergency department one of the largest in the north of England.

 Emergency department (A&E)

-Serious or life threatening illness and injuries
+For serious or life threatening illness and injuries

 - Chest pain